pmoorman/blog/_posts/2017-07-27-Branding-Isnt-Your-Logo.md

 tags: [Getting started]
 class: post-template
 subclass: 'post tag-getting-started'
-author: ghost
+author: pieter
 ---

-HBranding isn’t the first thing you think about when you talk about growth marketing.
+Branding isn’t the first thing you think about when you talk about growth marketing.
 Growth has a reputation of being data nerds, that stay away from “fluffy” things like branding.

 Yet, branding is an incredibly powerful vector in your overall growth mix.